Last updated: 26 Apr 2021 | Reading time: 4.5 minutes | Watching time: 20 seconds

 One of the tools featured on Advance Market Analytics for its huge market cap, the freemium software is available for Windows, macOS, Chromecast and both mobile OSs.
 The software comes with most of the screen recording tools you need.
 The mobile apps are offered in the paid plan and allow syncing with the desktop editor.

 The tool supports both screen and webcam recording at the same time, and if you are using the free version, the extension is all you need to record.

 The software comes in two premium variation; Solo and Teams.
 Solo offers two options:

-The cost for Team Deluxe plan is $9.5 for a team of 10 members and $17.5 for Team Premier plan.
+The cost for the Team Deluxe plan is $9.5 for a team of 10 members and $17.5 for the Team Premier plan.
 The more members are included, the better the savings.
 The video editor tool is available in both, so you will have to download the setup to edit videos.
 The comparison of both the tools is covered in the Screencast-O-Matic vs. Loom section 👇.